-- Nausea and vomiting
+- Nausea and vomiting.

-- Excessive thirst and dry mouth
+- Excess thirst and dry mouth.

-- Sensitivity to light and sounds
+- Sensitive to light and sounds.

-- Mental confusion
+- Mental confusion.

-- Sleep disturbance
+- Sleep problems.

-Treatment for a Hangover
+Treating a Hangover

-Although there is no silver bullet for surviving a hangover, there are some simple steps to take that can aid in mitigating the symptoms somewhat.
-Drinking lots of water, as well as Gatorade or Pedialyte to help replace electrolytes can help.
+Although there is no silver bullet for getting through a hangover, there are some simple steps to take.
+These can help improve the symptoms somewhat.
+Drinking lots of water, as well as Gatorade, to help replace electrolytes can help.

 Symptoms of alcohol poisoning may include:

-- Mental confusion or stupor
+- Mental confusion or stupor.

-- Profuse vomiting
+- Profuse vomiting.

-- Slowed or irregular breathing
+- Slowed or irregular breathing.

-- Low body temperature and chills
+- Low body temperature and chills.

-- Decreased blood pressure
+- Decreased blood pressure.

-- Increased heart rate
+- Increased heart rate.

-- Pale skin or blue-tinged fingertips
+- Pale skin or blue-tinged fingertips.